 One of the main tenets of the Textile Study Group is continuing to develop our individual professional practice and therefore the twice yearly weekends when we meet up to work together, are opportunities to explore the professional practice of other practicing artists as well as talk amongst ourselves.
-There is an on-going programme for these weekends but recent weekends have been with the painter David Tress, textile artist Debbie Lyddon, Georges Wenger, Melanie Miller, Michael Brennand Wood and Matthew Harris.
+There is an on-going programme for these weekends but recent weekends have been with the painter David Tress, textile artist Debbie Lyddon, Georges Wenger, Melanie Miller, Michael Brennand Wood, Matthew Harris and Eleanor White.

 MATTHEW HARRIS www.matthewharriscloth.co.uk